energysistem/manuals/42651- B2 BLACK/en/03-Features.md

 - Nominal capacity: 800 mAh.
 - Nominal voltage: 3.7V.
-- Autonomy in Bluetooth mode and medium volume: 9 hours.*
+- Autonomy in Bluetooth mode at medium volume: 9 hours.*
-- Autonomy in Line In mode and medium volume: 10 hours.*
+- Autonomy in Line In mode at medium volume: 10 hours.*
 <br/><br/>

  * The battery life is approximated.
 An increase in the volume is translated in an increment in energy consumption.